| Amps, live rig |

 The M-60 is capable of producing a wide variety of tones thanks to diffrent voicings of the 2 channels.

-I found it usefull for small clubs as well as in the recording studio.
-A great amp. |
+I found it usefull for small clubs as well as in the recording studio. |

 |